suki-workshop/suki-workshop.github.io/cfp.md

 Our reviewing policy is double-blind, and the submissions should be fully anonymized.
 Please submit through our [Openreview submission site](https://openreview.net/group?id=aclweb.org/NAACL/2022/Workshop/SUKI).

 **Dual Sumbission**: We also allow submissions that are under review in other venues or have preprint versions.
-But please make sure to follow dual submission policies from other venues.
+But please make sure to follow the dual submission policies from the other venues.
 <!-- Especially, you can submit your NAACL 2022 submissions to this workshop as well. -->

 **Archival vs Non-Archival**: During submission, please also indicate if you want your paper to be archival or non-archival.
 Archival papers, if accepted, will be included in the workshop proceeding, while non-archival will not be included.
 Both archival or non-archival papers, if accepted, will be presented at workshop.